What Is Aviation Safety Software?

 #6 Easier for Safety Managers to Pass Aviation SMS Audits

-Aviation SMS database software is built using structured processes and workflows that are based on accepted methodologies.
+Aviation SMS database software is built on structured processes and workflow based on accepted methodologies.

 Additionally, SMS data is contained in one system, thereby allowing safety auditors to easily discover whether an operator complies with SMS requirements.